powerd6/spec/spec/flows/render-module.md

 - Each schema will be rendered in the order based on:
   - the `renderOrder` property of the schema, from lower to highest
-  - the `name` of the schema, alphabetically
+  - the identifier of the schema, alphabetically
 - Each content piece for a given schema will be rendered in the order based on:
   - the `renderOrder` property of the content, from lower to highest
-  - the `id` of the content, alphabetically
+  - the identifier of the content, alphabetically